Cannabis Oil is Not What You Think – Hemp Oil vs Cannabis Oil

 Hemp Oil Side Effects

-Since hemp oil contains only tiny traces of THC, it has far fewer side effects than marijuana.
+Since hemp oil contains only trace amounts of THC, it has far fewer side effects than marijuana.

-Hemp oil is very rich in polyunsaturated fats, which can lead to cardiovascular problems when abused.
-Eliminate that danger by only ingesting the correct serving of hemp oil daily.
+Hemp oil is rich in polyunsaturated fats, which may lead to cardiovascular problems in large amounts.
+You can easily avoid that by only ingesting the correct serving of hemp oil daily.

 If you suffer from blood clotting problems, you should ask your doctor before taking CBD oil.